 |Dec 2, 2019||$200 / person Only $180 / person before 30 Sept||Register Now|

 This is the fastest way to get started with Elasticsearch.
 A quick 2-hour session that will get you updated on core Elasticsearch concepts and how to spin up a cluster, index data, run searches and aggregations.
 This Elasticsearch online class is taught by Radu Gheorghe, a seasoned Elasticsearch instructor, and consultant from Sematext, author of “Elasticsearch in Action”, and frequent conference speaker.

 Who Should Attend

-This Elasticsearch online course is designed for anyone who wants to understand how Elasticsearch works, or to get started in setting it up for either product search or log aggregation.
+This Elasticsearch online course is designed for anyone who wants to understand how Elasticsearch works, or to get started with setting it up for either search or log aggregation.